 I cook for my family for many reasons including the artistic creation it allows me on a regular basis.
 Still, there are most definitely days and budgeted weeks of grocery-buying and menu-planning that feel less than enjoyable.
 I have learned simplicity is most sustainable and traditional is most satisfying.
-It made me think of a dish I used to make with my mom who probably used to make with her mom.
+It made me think of a dish I used to make with my mom who used to make it with her mom (pictured above) as a young girl in Cairo, Egypt.

 A traditional middle eastern dish, these beef and rice stuffed grape leaves (or dolmas) are meant to be made together–gathered around a table with other family and friends.
 These times together can be fleeting or ever-changing through generations.
 Documentary family photography is the perfect way to preserve these memories.
 What a great session idea to get a camera in the kitchen, often the heart of the home.